khuyentran1401/top-github-scraper/PARAMETERS.md

 * **get_top_users**
     * `keyword` : str
         Keyword to search for (.i.e, machine learning)
-    * `sort_by`: str
-        sort by best match or most stars, by default '', which will sort by best match.
-        Use 'stars' to sort by most stars.
-    * `max_n_top_contributors`: int
-        number of top contributors in each repository to scrape from, by default `10`
     * `start_page` : int, optional
         page number to start scraping from, by default `1`
     * `stop_page` : int, optional